 Figure: Effects of Test and Reference Item (RI) on synaptogenesis in primary rat hippocampal neurons.

 During development, neurons become assembled into functional networks by growing out axons and dendrites (collectively neurite outgrowth) that connect synaptically to other neurons.
 Strikingly, neurons retain their capacity for growth and synapse formation in the adult brain.
-Only those neurons that manage to establish adequate contacts with neighboring cells escape cell death.
-Stimulation and acceleration of neurite outgrowth is thus important for restoring neuronal function after injury or for neurodegenerative diseases.
-A promising strategy for drugs targeted against neurodegenerative disorders such as Alzheimer’s and Parkinson’s disease is to promote the regeneration of neurons.
-Thus, new therapies are focusing on identifying molecules that affect neurite outgrowth.
-For this purpose, QPS Neuropharmacology provides cell culture models to assess the neurotrophic effects of your developmental compounds.
+Only those neurons that manage to establish adequate contacts with neighbor cells escape cell death.
+To stimulate and accelerate neurite outgrowth is thus important for restoring neuronal function after injury or from neurodegenerative diseases.
+A promising strategy for drugs targeted against neurodegenerative disorders such as Alzheimer’s and Parkinson’s disease is promoting the regeneration of neurons.
+Thus, new therapies are focusing on identifying new molecules that affect neurite outgrowth.
+For this purpose, QPS Austria provides cell culture models to assess the neurotrophic effects of your developmental compounds.

 Neurite Outgrowth Solution 1

 Primary rat (mouse) hippocampal or cortex neurons are treated with compounds for 48 h on DIV1.
 Cells are subjected to indirect immunofluorescence analyis using anti-beta-III tubulin antibody.
 The following parameters using image based analysis (Axio.Imager Z1 microscope (20x), 10 image deep z-stacks, collapsed to 2D (ImageProPlus), 12 images per slide from 12 predefined fields, Image enhancement, filtering) are determined of approximately 200 cells per experimental group.